Greater Prairie-Chicken

 Greater Prairie Chicken Distribution Map

 Prairie-chickens eat insects, forb seeds, and greens, as well as some grains.
-Broods use legume hayfields, soybean fields, and weedy pastures heavily during summer.
+During summer, broods heavily use legume hayfields, soybean fields, weedy pastures, and prairies recovering from recent fires.

 Endangered within Missouri; a Missouri species of conservation concern.
 Rare permanent resident.
-Non-game.
-Fewer than 100 birds remain in isolated populations in northwest and west-central Missouri.
+Nongame.
+Fewer than 25 birds remain in isolated populations in northwest and west-central Missouri.

 Life Cycle

-Breeding season lasts from March through May.
+Breeding season lasts from March through mid-April.
 Cocks visit booming grounds (leks), where they dance, call, and fight among themselves.
-Hens visit the lek and select the most fit mate; mating occurs on the lek during April.
+Hens visit the lek and select the most fit mate; mating occurs on the lek during this time.
 Nests are simple and hidden in grasses; clutches usually contain 12–13 eggs.
 Incubation lasts about 24 days.
 Chicks remain with the hen for 8–10 weeks before the brood breaks up.
 Brood survival is very low.

-The prairie-chicken was once a prized game bird in Missouri.
-Its colorful habits, however, keep it popular among wildlife enthusiasts.
-It is up to humans to preserve the prairie habitats that these magnificent birds require for survival.
+The prairie-chicken was once a prized game bird in Missouri and is an important symbol of our prairie and grassland heritage in the state.
+Its colorful habits and life history keep it popular among wildlife enthusiasts and birders.
+It is up to humans to preserve the prairie and grassland habitats that these magnificent birds require to persist.

 Prairie-chickens are indicators of healthy grassland ecosystems and are part of the unique, interconnected community of plants and animals in Missouri prairies.
-Management for prairie chickens helps many other species as well.
+Management for prairie chickens benefits many other species as well.

 Title